Posted on behalf of Phillips Law Group on Mar 29, 2013 in Defective Drug

 The CNN (3/28) reports, "Harrington voluntarily stopped practicing," and the Tulsa Health Department said, "The dentist is cooperating with investigators through his attorney."

-Our team of Phoenix personal injury lawyers are committed to fighting for the rights of dangerous drug victims and their families.
-If you are unsure if you have a claim, dont hesitate to contact our firm to schedule a free initial consultation.
+Our team of Phoenix personal injury lawyers is committed to fighting for the rights of dangerous drug victims and their families.